enkoa/capstone_project/Deployment.md

 ![image](https://user-images.githubusercontent.com/59161665/113645839-43dae800-964d-11eb-8f89-d71639ce6864.png)

-### Enter the Service Account you created earlier, grant it the role of Kubernetes Engine Service Agent, and Press Save
+### Enter the created Service Accounts and Grant it the role of Kubernetes Engine Service Agent

 ![image](https://user-images.githubusercontent.com/59161665/113645946-6ff66900-964d-11eb-879f-72e094ef6003.png)

+### Done!

+We should be done with the setup on the GCP side

+## Terraform: Cluster Deployment

+In this section, we will create the GKE cluster and node pool using Terraform

+###